Sunday, May 04, 2008

 Yesterday evening while enjoying my cocktail beside the RV, a red liquid rained down on me.
 Looking up I discover we are parked under what I learn is a Mulberry Tree and a flock of sweet-toothed Cedar Waxwings gorging (messily) on the ripe fruit.
 Not one to be left out of the party, I give them a taste too.

-Also in St. Francisville is Rosedown, another cotton plantation.
+Also in St. Francisville is Rosedown State Historic Site, another cotton plantation.
 This is the most elaborate yet.
-It is by far the biggest and most opulent house we have seen, but the grounds are awesome.
-The entrance road is lined with oak trees and there are extensive gardens surrounding the house.
+It is by far the biggest and most opulent house we have seen, but the grounds are awesome too.
+The entrance promenade is lined with oak trees and there are extensive gardens surrounding the house.
 After the house tour we would have liked to spend some time wandering the gardens but we got hit with a huge rainstorm.
 Not in a hurry I sat out the biggest downpour with Miss Aimee, on rocking chairs, enjoying the view from Rosedown’s veranda, pretending we owned the place.
 All we needed were a couple mint juleps.

 From St. Francisville, we drove north to Natchez, MS where we spent the night at Natchez State Park.